-Chris Dickerson died on December 23 at 82, reportedly from pneumonia.
+Chris Dickerson died on December 23 at 82, from pneumonia.
 This is his story.

 Henri Christophe Dickerson was born one of three boy triplets, August 25, 1939, in Montgomery, Alabama.
 His parents divorced early, so he was raised by his mother, Mahala Ashley Dickerson, a trailblazing civil rights attorney.
-When he was 14, his mother remarried and moved the family to Indianapolis, and Chris was placed in a Quaker boarding school in Ohio.
-There, he replaced his Southern accent with an erudite timbre, and he developed a taste for the arts (he also pursued gymnastics).
+When he was 14, Dickerson’s mother remarried and moved the family to Indianapolis, and Chris was placed in a Quaker boarding school in Ohio.
+There, he replaced his Southern accent with an erudite timbre, and he developed a taste for the arts and pursued gymnastics.
 In 1959, he entered the American Academy of Dramatic Arts in New York City, studying acting, singing, and ballet.
 A teacher recommended he strengthen his chest to strengthen his voice.

 Dickerson took up weight-training for this purpose, but when he saw a photo of Bill Pearl in a muscle magazine, bodybuilding fascinated him.
 “It was an individual effort, and it was up to me to do what was necessary.
 So it had that appeal and I changed my dream [from acting to bodybuilding],” he remembered.
 At 24, he began training at Pearl’s new gym in Los Angeles, where Mr. Universe Pearl coached him.
 He later said Pearl “has been everything to me: father, confidant, brother.”

-And, so much to the surprise of many, he dominated pro bodybuilding contests.
+And, so much to the surprise of many, Chris Dickerson dominated pro bodybuilding contests.
 For the first three years of the ’80s, he entered 15 pro shows, and went 10-5, and in the five losses he was second every time.
-Two of those seconds were the 1980 and 1981 Mr. Olympias, to first Arnold Schwarzenegger (a surprise last-minute entry) and then Franco Columbu (like Arnold making a comeback after five years away), two of the most controversial decisions of all-time.
-After the latter, he considered retiring but was convinced by a judge to return to the Olympia after coming so close twice.
+Two of those seconds were the 1980 and 1981 Mr. Olympias, to first Arnold Schwarzenegger (a surprise last-minute entry) and then Franco Columbu (like Arnold making a comeback after five years away), two of the most controversial bodybuilding decisions of all-time.
+After the latter, Dickerson considered retiring but was convinced by a judge to return to the Olympia in 1982 after coming so close twice.

-Consider how close he came to being a three-time champ and how we might then think differently of his legacy.
+Consider how close Chris Dickerson came to being a three-time Olympia winner and how we might now think differently of his legacy.
 As it was, he won the 1982 Mr. Olympia at 43, making him the oldest victor—a record that was only barely beaten (by two months) by Shawn Rhoden in 2018.
-He was also the only openly gay Mr. Olympia, though this was never noted in the press of the time.
+Chris Dickerson was also the only openly gay Mr. Olympia, though this was never noted in the press of the time.
 In 1980, he was, with a black woman, the first African-American on a Muscle & Fitness cover; and in 1983 he adorned the first cover of FLEX magazine, with the giant Mr. Olympia trophy in hand (he received his Sandow trophy later).

 In 2007, he said, “As I go about my life, I sometimes think that being Mr. this-or-that does not define Chris Dickerson, but this has been the area of success.
 I look at my trophies—I have a wall of trophies here in my house—as a reminder.
 In moments when there is a little self-doubt or I am not feeling particularly good, all I have to do is look at that wall.
 We all need reminding.
 So, I really think my bodybuilding career has influenced me more than any other thing.
 I was very fortunate.
 There are those who train as hard, as long, but they somehow don’t put it all together or get the recognition.
 I have been very lucky.”

 Rest in peace, Mr. Olympia.
-Our condolences to his family, friends, and fans.
+Our condolences to Chris Dickerson’s family, friends, and fans.